Connecting to a Database

 To fully support UTF-8 encoding, you need to change charset=utf8 to charset=utf8mb4.
 See this article for a detailed explanation

-MySQl Driver provides few advanced configurations can be used during initialization, for example:
+MySQL Driver provides a few advanced configurations which can be used during initialization, for example:

 db, err := gorm.Open(mysql.New(mysql.Config{